 No specific restrictions need to be placed upon you as a consequence of participating in the study.
-You should continue with your regular medication.
+You should continue with any regular medication you are taking.
 If you make any specific journeys to the hospital to take part in this study we will reimburse your travelling and parking costs at Addenbrooke's Hospital.